 Trading GameStop options is another viable technique.
-In fact, those who bought GME stock early on made modest profits while those who bought call options on GME stock saw huge returns.
+In fact, those who bought GME stock early on made smaller gains than those who bought call options on GME stock.

 At most stock dealing brokers, you can buy GameStop shares based on either the number of shares you would like to buy or how much capital you have to invest.
 Most providers offer a user-friendly desktop or mobile trading platform where you can use technical analysis or follow news announcements to inform trading decisions.

 You can buy and sell GameStop stock at many popular brokers, including eToro, which offers zero commissions.